 What is gray literature?

 According to APA rule (see APA book 7.03, p.
 205-206 or APA style guide to electronic references, p.
-19-21), formatting gray literature as you would a book.
+19-21), format gray literature as you would a book.
 Some examples are citing IOM report, CNL white paper, and fact sheet.